-Hong Kong braces for airport protest after night of violent clashes
+Hong Kong riot police move to curb airport protest after violent clashes

 The protests picked up in June over legislation, now withdrawn, that would have allowed suspects to be sent to mainland China for trial.
 Demands have since broadened into calls for universal suffrage.

-The protesters are angry about what they see as creeping Chinese interference in the former British colony, which returned to China in 1997 under a “one country, two systems” formula intended to guarantee freedoms that are not enjoyed on the mainland.
+The protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula intended to guarantee freedoms that are not enjoyed on the mainland.

 China says it is committed to the “one country, two systems” arrangement and denies meddling.
 It has accused foreign governments including the United States and Britain of inciting the unrest.

-Reporting by Farah Master and Jessie Pang; Writing by Nick Macfie; Editing by Robert Birsel
+Reporting by Poppy McPherson, Jessie Pang, Farah Master and Twinnie Siu; Writing by Nick Macfie; Editing by Robert Birsel